Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 25

-Fit the cover + float assembly and its gasket (CSK65 kit) on the bowl.
+Fit the cover + float assembly and its gasket (CSK65 kit) on the float chamber.

 Tighten the 3 screws with their washers.
 Use the flathead screwdriver.

-Do not forget to position the carburetor number plate on one of the bowl cover fixing screws.
+Do not forget to position the carburetor number plate on one of the float chamber cover fixing screws.

-Do not forget to position the carburetor number plate on one of the bowl cover fixing screws.
+Do not forget to position the carburetor number plate on one of the float chamber cover fixing screws.

 On my carburetor, I had a flat washer on the screw holding the number plate and spring washers on the other 2 screws.
 I do not know if it was like that originally or if it had been modified.